IEA (2023), Global Energy and Climate Model, IEA, Paris https://www.iea.org/reports/global-energy-and-climate-model, License: CC BY 4.0

 The projections are based on the average retail prices of each fuel used in final uses, power generation and other transformation sectors.
 These end-use prices are derived from projected international prices of fossil fuels and subsidy/tax levels and vary by country.

-There are, however, downside risks for the outlook to 2030 resulting from higher interest rates, a mood of insecurity holding back investment decisions and spending on household durables, and uncertainty as to whether macroeconomic authorities are able to contain inflation and avoid a price-wage spiral.
 The assumed rates of economic growth are held constant across the scenarios, which allows for a comparison of the effects of different energy and climate choices against a common backdrop.

 International prices for coal, natural gas and oil in the GEC Model reflect the price levels that are needed to stimulate sufficient investment in supply to meet projected demand.
 They are one of the fundamental drivers for determining fossil fuel demand and supply projections in all sectors and are derived through iterative modelling.

-The supply modules calculate the production of coal, natural gas and oil that is stimulated under a given price trajectory, taking into account the costs of various supply options and the constraints on resources and production rates.
+The supply modules calculate the production of coal, natural gas and oil that is stimulated under a given price trajectory, considering the costs of various supply options and the constraints on resources and production rates.
 If prices are too low to encourage sufficient production to cover global demand, the price level is increased and energy demand is recalculated.
 The new demand resulting from this iterative process is again fed back into the supply modules until a balance between demand and supply is reached for each projected year.

 The price trajectories do not attempt to represent the fluctuations and price cycles that characterise commodity markets in practice.
 The potential for volatility is ever present, especially in systems that are undergoing a necessary and profound transformation.

-CO2 price assumptions are one of the key inputs into the GEC Model as the pricing of CO2 emissions affects demand for energy by altering the relative costs of using different fuels.
+CO2 price assumptions are one of the key inputs into the GEC Model, as the pricing of CO2 emissions affects demand for energy by altering the relative costs of using different fuels.

 For fuel end-use prices, for each sector and GEC Model region, a representative price (usually a weighted average) is derived taking into account the product mix in final consumption and differences between countries.
 International price assumptions are then applied to derive average pre-tax prices for coal, oil, and gas over the projection period which are used in the model for the technology choice.
 Excise taxes, value added tax rates and subsidies are taken into account in calculating average post-tax prices for all fuels.
 In all cases, the excise taxes and value added tax rates on fuels are assumed to remain unchanged over the projection period.
 Governmental actions to shield consumers are also taken into account.